learn-co-curriculum/design-phase0-whatisauxdesigner/README.md

 #

-### Google tend to be more specialized and focus on product focused UX patterns:
+### Google tends to be more specialized and focus on product-focused UX patterns:
 > [Google] UX Designers on a daily day basis design interfaces navigation models UX patterns for a lot of different apps and surfaces...
 I helped change the UI in a way that's more usable and more efficient to users... <br><br>— Sun Park, User Experience Designer from Google, 2017

 #

-### An 'Experience Lead' at [Huge](https://www.hugeinc.com/) agency research, strategizes and defines designs:
+### An 'Experience Lead' at [Huge](https://www.hugeinc.com/) agency researches, strategizes and defines designs:
 > Experience Leads oversee an interdisciplinary team (including Visual and Interaction Designers, Content Strategists and Copywriters, Developers and more) through research, strategy development, concepting, product definition and design. <br><br>A successful Experience Lead at Huge is an innovative designer, a decisive product owner, a helpful mentor, a team player and a skilled client partner all rolled into one.
 Our Leads push the work through strong collaboration and challenge the team to think beyond what’s expected.
 This is a hands-on role: our Leads create designs, personas, site maps and whatever is needed to communicate the team's thinking.
 (Source: Huge Inc. job description)

 #

-### Part researcher, part strategist, part marketer, part analytics, UX Designers are skilled in a variety of these skills and responsibilities:
+### Part researcher, part strategist, part marketer, part analyst, UX Designers are well-versed in:
-* research (competitive analysis)
+* Research (competitive analysis)
-* empathy (understanding users)
+* Empathetic design (understanding users)
-* content (strategy, copywriting)
+* Content creation (strategy, copywriting)
-* information architecture (wireframing)
+* Information architecture (wireframing)
-* prototyping (testing and experimentation)
+* Prototyping (testing and experimentation)
-* collaboration (working closely with developers and visual designers to execute designs)
+* Collaboration (working closely with developers and visual designers to execute designs)
-* analytics (tracking results)
+* Analytics (tracking results)
 <br><br>

 ## UX Student Interviews ##

-To get a better sense of UX design as it relates to the program at Flatiron School (powered by Designation), read a few interviews from our alumni:
+To get a better sense of UX design as it relates to the program at Flatiron School (powered by Designation), check out a few interviews from our alumni:

 ### [From banking to UX design.](https://designation.io/blog/qui-dixon)
 by [Qui Dixon](https://www.quidixon.com/) \(Basil cohort grad)\, [BSwift](https://www.bswift.com/)